tdwg/tcs2/docs/terms/index.md

 		</tr>
 		<tr>
 			<td>Comments</td>
-			<td><p>This property takes an object or IRI and it is RECOMMENDED to use a value from an existing controlled vocabulary.
-While there is no TDWG vocabulary yet, the GBIF Taxonomic Rank Vocabulary (https://rs.gbif.org/vocabulary/gbif/rank_2015-04-24.xml) is RECOMMENDED.</p>
+			<td><p>This term is the IRI equivalent of the Darwin Core <code>taxonRank</code>.
+This property takes an object or IRI and it is RECOMMENDED to use a value from an existing controlled vocabulary.
+While there is no TDWG vocabulary yet, the GBIF Taxonomic Rank Vocabulary (<a href="https://rs.gbif.org/vocabulary/gbif/rank_2015-04-24.xml">https://rs.gbif.org/vocabulary/gbif/rank_2015-04-24.xml</a>) is RECOMMENDED.</p>
 <p>A taxon name takes its rank from the taxon it is applied to, so this property can also be used on a (stand-alone) <code>TaxonName</code> object.</p></td>
 		</tr>
 	</tbody>